 - In the administration of our relationship with you

 - Through the fulfilment of our contractual obligations

-- Through CCTV Visual Imaging in areas within our property, car park and outdoor areas.
+- Through CCTV Visual Imaging in areas within our property, Centre for Health & Wellbeing (including poolside), car park and outdoor areas

 The means of collecting data evolves along with our business and to ensure you are kept informed of our usage.
 This policy will be reviewed annually unless there is a change in legislation requiring us to review the policy sooner.
 We are committed to ensuring that the data we collect and the process is accurate, is up to date, is appropriate, is not excessive, is not retained for longer than required and does not constitute an unwarranted invasion of your privacy.

 The data we hold and process for you will depend on our relationship with you, the enquiries you have made with us, the bookings and services you have requested from us, along with the products or services we may request from you.